Zazzles2908/Mini-Agent_ACP/documents/10_ARCHIVE/base_claude_SDK/search_claude_zai.md

 1. **From tool calls** - Your custom tools return search results, enabling dynamic RAG applications
 2. **As top-level content** - You provide search results directly in user messages for pre-fetched or cached content

-In both cases, Claude can automatically cite information from the search results with proper source attribution.
+In both cases, MiniMax-M2 can automatically cite information from the search results with proper source attribution.

 ### Search result schema